 If ever there was a pub perfect for a winter walk followed by a cosy drink and delicious lunch, this is it.
 With walking routes straight from the car park of this delightful rural gem, you can stroll through the countryside, before returning for local food, roaring fires and a tipple or two.
 Trust us when we say, this a local favourite for a reason!

 If you’re looking for a tempting, traditional pub, Ye Olde Fighting Cocks is about as historic as it gets.
 Deemed the oldest pub in England according to the Guinness Book of Records, this gem offers a warm welcome, medieval charm, and sensational local food and drink, all tucked away just a stone’s throw from stunning St Albans Cathedral.
 Cosy up in Britain’s oldest pub

 Alford Arms – Frithsden

 It might be a little out of the way, but we can promise you - this jaunt is worth the distance.
 Nestled in a secluded wooded valley, with the broad sweep of the Chiltern Hills as its backdrop, find The Alford Arms and you'll never utter the term 'gastro-pub' ever again.
-Recently awarded the Hertfordshire Dining Pub of the Year 2019 for the tenth time from The Good Pub Guide, don’t just take our word for it, this pub has more than earned its (impressive) stripes… Just between me and brew
+Featured in The Michelin Guide and The Good Pub Guide, don’t just take our word for it, this pub has more than earned its (impressive) stripes… Just between me and brew

 The White Hart - Welwyn